← All posts

 Bundle Production and AV Under One Vendor

-The single largest source of savings is also the least obvious: stop splitting your event across separate companies.
-When you hire one vendor for event production, another for the AV, a third for the live stream, and a fourth for the recap video, you are not just paying four fees.
-You are paying for the gaps between them.
-Every handoff between vendors adds a coordination cost, a duplicated piece of gear, and a margin that gets baked into each separate quote.
+The biggest source of savings is also the least obvious one: stop splitting your event across separate companies.
+When you hire one vendor for event production, another for the AV, a third for the live stream, and a fourth for the recap video, you aren't just paying four fees.
+You're paying for the gaps between them.
+Every handoff adds a coordination cost, a duplicated piece of gear, and a margin baked into each separate quote.

 A single team that handles staging, sound, lighting, and capture together does not bill you twice for the same labor.
 One crew loads in once.
 One set of equipment covers multiple needs.
 One project lead owns the timeline instead of four companies protecting their own.
 The discount you were chasing across four vendors is usually smaller than the overhead you eliminate by consolidating to one.